-More than five liters of blood must be transported and distributed throughout your body through this network.
+More than five liters of blood have to be transported and distributed throughout this intricate network.

-As if that weren’t important enough, your blood transports nutrients, hormones, and all the essential components of “life,” and therefore, the proper function of your body.
+On top of that, your blood transports nutrients, hormones, and all the essential components of life.
+Basically, it’s the key to the proper functioning of your body.

-That’s why it’s important that you change a few things.
-Bad circulation isn’t just a problem to be associated with the elderly.
+That’s why it’s important that keep up a good lifestyle: poor circulation isn’t just a problem for older people.

 Inefficient blood flow can lead to heart attacks, blood clots, varicose veins, stroke…

-You need to improve your lifestyle and, above all, know what the main symptoms are.
-Next, we’ll share seven signs of poor circulation that you should remember.
+You need to improve your lifestyle and, above all, know about its main symptoms.
+So, in this article, we’re going share seven signs of poor circulation that are worth remembering.

 1. Spots on the skin, a sign of poor circulation

-Doctors tell us about both visible symptoms and those that are nearly imperceptible or silent.
-Spots, color changes in the skin, or a dry epidermis are a reflection that your blood is not flowing properly.
+Doctors have information about both the visible symptoms and the silent, hard to notice ones.
+Spots, color changes in the skin, or a dry epidermis are all a sign that your blood is not flowing properly.

 One of the first symptoms associated with poor circulation are red or purple spots that appear on the feet or lower legs.

-They first appear as small purplish irregularities that can gradually grow into ulcers.
+They usually start as purplish blotches that can eventually grow into ulcers.

 2. Swollen feet

-Think about this: when your blood flow is inadequate, your extremities become the last to receive that supply of oxygen-rich blood and nutrients.
+Keep in mind: when your blood doesn’t flow properly, your extremities are the last to receive that supply of oxygen-rich blood and nutrients.

-- Failing to receive the normal amount of blood, your body tries to reduce this imbalance by fluid retention.
+- When it doesn’t get the normal amount of blood, your body tries to reduce this imbalance with fluid retention.
 This is known as edema.

-- The lack of enriched blood in turn causes cyanosis.
-You’ll notice that your feet, in addition to taking on a bruised appearance, begin to swell on a regular basis.
+- The lack of enriched blood causes cyanosis.
+You’ll notice that your feet, along with having a bruised look, will start to swell on a regular basis.

-The toes can also take on a slightly bruised look, as if you’ve been hit with something.
+- Your toes can also take on a slightly bruised look, like you’ve been hit with something.

 3. Hair loss and brittle nails

-Hair loss and brittle nails can be symptoms of a poor diet or stress.
+Hair loss and brittle nails are common symptoms of a poor diet or stress.

-Also, and this is a fact that many people overlook, it can also mean something else: that you’re not getting the proper amount of nutrients from your bloodstream.
+Also, a fact that many people overlook is that it can also mean something else: you’re not getting the proper amount of nutrients from your bloodstream.

-- Poor circulation results in dry, brittle hair that begins to fall out in patches.
+- Poor circulation leads to dry, brittle hair that will start to fall out in patches.

 - You may even notice that your nails “burn.”
-Sometimes simply touching something can cause them to break instantly.
+Sometimes just touching something can cause them to break and crack.

 4. Slower digestion

-Slow, heavy digestion accompanied by gas, acid reflux, and even constipation can also be a symptom of poor circulation.
+Slow, heavy digestion that comes with gas, acid reflux, and even constipation can also be a symptom of poor circulation.

 5. Colds, infections, and viruses one after another

-This is definitely a curious fact that you need to keep in mind: a weak and lowered immune system is associated with poor or inadequate blood flow.
+This is definitely a symptom you need to keep in mind: a weak and lowered immune system is a common result of poor or inadequate blood flow.